xiix0/scam/README.md

-Your boss is a few sandwiches short of a picnic.
+Expect a letter from a friend who will ask a favor of you.